adel-mamin/amast/docs/api.rst

 .. module:: amast

-This part of the documentation covers all the interfaces of Amast.
+This part of the documentation covers all the Amast interfaces.

 .. _common_constants:

 Common Constants
 ----------------

-.. doxygendefine:: AM_ALIGN_MAX
+.. doxygenfile:: alignment.h

 .. _common_types: